General Congregation: General Congregation 23

+joy and gratitude the most agreeable duty entrusted to it by our Lord Jesus Christ to practise, promote and propagate devotion to his divine heart".

 General Congregation 27

 General Congregation 27 took place in 1923.

+General Congregation 28

+General Congregation 28 took place in 1938.

+General Congregation 29

+General Congregation 29 took place in 1946.
+Delayed by World War II raging across Europe, the congregation elected Jean-Baptiste Janssens as the 27th Superior General of the Society of Jesus.
+Janssens succeeded Wlodimir Ledóchowski, who died in 1942.
+During this Congregation, the prohibition on Jewish and Muslim converts from entering the Jesuits was formally abrogated.

 General Congregation 31

 General Congregation 31 met during 1965 and 1966, meeting initially for several months, from 7 May to 17 July 1965, then breaking off for over a year and then reconvening for two more months from 8 September to 17 November 1966.
 GC31 issued 56 decrees and elected Pedro Arrupe as the 28th Superior General.

 General Congregation 32

 General Congregation 32 was held between 1974–75.
 In particular, Decrees 2 and 4 of the congregation highlighted a Jesuit commitment to "the crucial struggle of our time: the struggle for faith and that struggle for justice which it includes".

 General Congregation 33

 General Congregation 33 in 1983 elected Peter Hans Kolvenbach as Superior General.
 It reaffirmed the commitment of the previous congregation to the promotion of justice as an integral part of all its ministries in the service of faith, and extended this commitment to refugee populations.
 In this it was following up on Superior General Pedro Arrupe's founding of the Jesuit Refugee Service in 1980.
 It also emphasized the importance of inculturation of the church in non-Western cultures, in part due to the large number of delegates coming from various parts of Africa and Asia with, unlike previous congregations, eighteen of the twenty-one delegates from India being native Indians.